 If you have children or plan on having them shortly, then elementary, middle, and high schools will play a big role in deciding where you want to live.
 The Miami-Dade County Public School System is the country’s fourth-largest school district.
 There is also a generous selection of private schools to choose from, as well.

 Miami-Dade Transit and the South Florida Regional Transportation Authority operate the public transportation system in Miami.
 This consists of commuter rail, heavy rail rapid transit, buses, and metro rail.

-If you prefer to get a little exercise while you get around, you will appreciate that Miami ranked 8 by Walk Score out of 50 of the country’s largest cities.
-The city also ranked 44th most bike-friendly downtown area, as well.
+If you prefer to get a little exercise while you get around, you will appreciate that Miami is ranked 8 by Walk Score out of 50 of the country’s largest cities.
+The city is also ranked 44th most bike-friendly downtown area, as well.